reinaldorodrigues/rrcommentrecaptcha/README.md

 # rrcommentrecaptcha
-Plugin do Wordpress para inserir recaptcha no formulario
+Plugin do Wordpress para inserir recaptcha no formulario do comentário.